-Audited bodies must prepare an annual report and accounts containing financial statements and other related reports.
-They have responsibility for:

-- preparing financial statements which give a true and fair view of their financial position and their expenditure and income, in accordance with the applicable financial reporting framework and relevant legislation; - maintaining accounting records and working papers that have been prepared to an acceptable professional standard and that support their financial statements and related reports disclosures; - ensuring the regularity of transactions, by putting in place systems of internal control to ensure that they are in accordance with the appropriate Council; - maintaining proper accounting records; and - preparing and publishing, along with their financial statements, an annual governance statement, management commentary (or equivalent) and a remuneration report that are consistent with the disclosures made in the financial statements.
+Responsibilities of management Financial statements Audited bodies must prepare an annual report and accounts containing financial statements and other related reports.
+They have responsibility for: preparing financial statements which give a true and fair view of their financial position and their expenditure and income, in accordance with the applicable financial reporting framework and relevant legislation; maintaining accounting records and working papers that have been prepared to an acceptable professional standard and that support their financial statements and related reports disclosures: ensuring the regularity of transactions, by putting in place systems of internal control to ensure that they are in accordance with the appropriate Council; maintaining proper accounting records; and preparing and publishing, along with their financial statements, an annual governance statement, management commentary (or equivalent) and a remuneration report that are consistent with the disclosures made in the financial statements.
 Management commentary should be fair, balanced and understandable and also clearly address the longer- term financial sustainability of the body.
 Further, it is the responsibility of management of an audited body, with the oversight of those charged with governance, to communicate relevant information to users about the entity and its financial performance, including providing adequate disclosures in accordance with the applicable financial reporting framework.
 The relevant information should be communicated clearly and concisely.
 Audited bodies are responsible for developing and implementing effective systems of internal control as well as financial, operational and compliance controls.
 These systems should support the achievement of their objectives and safeguard and secure value for money from the public funds at their disposal.
 They are also responsible for establishing effective and appropriate internal audit and risk-management functions.
+Audited bodies are responsible for providing the auditor with access to all information relevant to the preparation of the financial statements, additional information requested and unrestricted access to persons within the entity.
 Prevention and detection of fraud and irregularities